jamesdiao/ERCC-Plotting-Tool/README.md

 ### STARTING THE APP

 #### If you have RStudio:
+ - Open `app.R` using RStudio.
+ - If you haven't already, install the R package "shiny" (must be connected to the Internet).
+`> install.packages("shiny")`
-- Open `app.R` using RStudio, and click "Run App" on the top right of the main window.
+ - Click "Run App" on the top right of the main window.
 The app should open and run immediately. <br />

 #### If you do not have RStudio:
  - Open an R console.
-- If you haven't already, install the R package "shiny" using the following command (must be connected to the Internet).
+ - If you haven't already, install the R package "shiny" (must be connected to the Internet).
 `> install.packages("shiny")`
  - Run the following command (with the correct directory substituted for ~):
 `> shiny::runApp("~/ERCC-Plotting-Tool")`
  - If you directly open `app.R` in R, you should already be at the correct directory.
 In that case, you only need to run:
 `> shiny::runApp()`